 “I did see some good things offensively,” Stevens said.
 “There was a couple of times I thought (quarterback Mason Caperton) held onto the ball a little too long, but other than that, I thought our pass protection was a lot better and our communication was a lot better.
 I did see some improvements, some good things there.”

 “This feels good, we gave those fans a show.
-For the seniors, it could have been our last game,” Kari York said of advancing before getting into his own effort.
+For the seniors, it could have been our last game,” Kari York said.
 “The line blocked very well, left a lot of gaps for me to run through. … I wasn’t expecting (to score four touchdowns), I just came out here ‘win or go home’.
 Didn’t want to go home, so I played my best performance today.”